top of page

 Without pain, not at risk of progression - Observation

-With pain and/or risk progression - Exercises, sometime bracing
+With pain and/or risk progression - PSSE, sometimes bracing for pain relief

 Progressive curves or pain not responding to treatment- specialist referral